rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  but without scarcity over time.

 Altcoins/shitcoins cannot solve the problem of fiat money.
-They don't even try.
+And they don't try.
  In all cases they are attempting to become fiat money, granting seigniorage to their own founders.

-If Bitcoin is true, then it wins in the end, redeeming civilization in the process.
+If Bitcoin is true, then it wins in the end, outcompeting other money, redeeming civilization in the process.